DrewNaylor/UXL-Launcher/README.md

 ## How to Modify the Source Code

 In order to play around with the source code, it's recommended to install [Visual Studio 2015 Community](https://www.visualstudio.com/vs/) in addition to the software to run UXL Launcher.
 To poke around in the code, simply double-click the <code>UXL-Launcher.sln</code> file in the root of the Git repository.

+Please be aware that you may need to build the project before forms show up properly in the designer.
+See [(issue #97)](https://github.com/DrewNaylor/UXL-Launcher/issues/97) for details.